RWS-CFNS/cap-dab-server/README.md

 # Configuration
 Configuration is largely done using the Admin TUI (Terminal User Interface).

-> **NOTE**
->
-> Currently the Admin Interface is closely integrated with the CAP-DAB server.
+> **_NOTE:_** Currently the Admin Interface is closely integrated with the
+> CAP-DAB server.
 > This means the cap-dab-server is not able to run in the background.
-Running the
+Running
-> server is the background is still possible using terminal
+> the server is the background is still possible using terminal multiplexer such
-> multiplexer such as GNU Screen and detaching from the session.
+> as GNU Screen and detaching from the session.

 A DAB in cap-dab-server ensemble consists of services and streams.
 A DAB ensemble is broken down into one or more services.
 Services provide _one_